The following is a guest article from Sameer Desai.

 - U – Use your hands!
 Excellent communicators know the power of simple, expressive hand gestures.
 Imagine someone who is stiff as a board vs. someone who talks with their hands.
 Who do you think comes across more interesting and powerful?
 Practice using your hands to emphasize your words and bring life to your stories.

 - L – Lead with energy!
 When you enter a room, crank up your energy level by 50% beyond normal.
 It might seem weird to you, but it will feel normal from everyone else’s perspective.
 High energy people light up a room.
 Visualize the energy you have when you are talking about a topic you love.
-Channel that same energy when you meet someone new and watch the magic happen.
+Channel that same energy when you meet someone new and

 - T – Talk Slowly.
 Increase energy, but not speed.
 Speak more slowly.
 Think of how President Obama speaks when meeting someone.
 He’s not hurried or rushed.
 When he talks, people hang on every word.
 That’s the power of slow, deliberate speech.
 You signal that you are worth listening to intently.
 You will have more gravitas and confidence.
 Try it!